secure-foundations/mariposa/doc/meetings.md

 * unsolvable correlation
 * time varaince on stable queries
 * average time on unstable queries

+discuss:
 * what should be considered unsolvable?
   * current: the intersection of everything (the original and the mutant all failed).
   * alterative: just the plain result as predictor of solvability (?) the overall picture can inlcude the plain performance as well.

+proposed changes:
  * use 40 seconds timeouts, cut off (say 30s) post experiment is adjustable
+ * use both sat-seed and smt-seed for randomization options

 ## Feb 14th: